yourbasic/api/README.md

 Take a look, and don't hesitate to open an issue if the purpose of the library is unclear.

-### 2. Tell me what the code does!
+### 2. Tell me what it does!

 > An API should say what the code *does*.

-If a potential user gets past the README file, and dives into the [fenwick doc][fenwickDOC], she probably wants the full story.
+If a potential user gets past the README file, and dives into the [fenwick documentation][fenwickDOC], she probably wants the full story.
 Telling it three times is often a good approach.

 First a short sentence stating the purpose of the package.